Scaredy Cat: Plot

 Porky storms back from the kitchen (not noticing the basket being lowered below the floor) demanding to know why Sylvester pushed him.
 Seeing the cat knocked out, Porky suggests it is just a ploy to gain sympathy.
 Over the next few scenes, as he lifts Sylvester, carries him to the kitchen and puts him in the basket, an oblivious Porky barely escapes many attempts, via several tools and weapons, by the mice to kill him.
 Sylvester, out cold in the basket, is lowered below the floor just after 1:00 A.M. and is raised up again just before 4:00 A.M., without the basket and with the normally black portions of his fur having turned completely pale gray.
 Traumatized, he makes his way to Porky's room where he startles the pig awake with his gruesome appearance.
 Finally at his wits' end, Porky drags him downstairs, and goes into the kitchen by himself to show Sylvester there is nothing to fear.
 After a few seconds of silence, Sylvester looks in the kitchen and sees the mice parading as they did earlier with the other cat, only now it is Porky who bound and gagged and on his way to be decapitated.
-As the mice take him away, Porky holds up a sign that reads "YOU WERE RIGHT – SYLVESTER".
+As the mice take him away, a weeping Porky holds up a sign that reads "YOU WERE RIGHT – SYLVESTER".
 Sylvester is horrified and immediately flees out of the house.
-As he rests to catch his breath, his conscience (a miniature Sylvester wearing a wizard's robe and carrying a star-tipped wand) appears.
-He magically produces an easel on which the word "coward" is written; then, with diagrams and charts, he reminds Sylvester how Porky raised him from a kitten, shows him the "comparative sizes" of a cat to a mouse, and demands that he return to the house to take action.
+As he rests to catch his breath, his conscience (a miniature Sylvester wearing a wizard's robe and carrying a star-tipped wand) appears with an easel.
+Using the easel to draw diagrams and charts, the conscience berates Sylvester for cowardly leaving Porky to save his own skin, reminding how Porky raised him as a kitten, showing him the "comparative sizes" of a cat to a mouse, and demanding that he return to the house to take action.
 Reinvigorated, Sylvester grabs a tree branch for use as a weapon, then decides to use the whole tree instead and races back into the mouse-infested house to fight.
 He sends the hundreds of murderous mice running for their lives, much to his conscience's delight.

 With the mice now all supposedly gone for good, Porky graciously apologizes to Sylvester and thanks him for saving his life.
 One leftover mouse (the executioner) pops out of the longcase clock behind Sylvester, wielding a large wooden mallet.
-Seeing this, Porky yells at Sylvester to look out, but the mouse clobbers Sylvester on the head, knocking him unconscious, much to Porky's shock.
+Seeing this, Porky warns Sylvester to look out, but the mouse clobbers Sylvester on the head, knocking him unconscious, much to Porky's shock.
 The mouse then yanks off his hood, revealing that he has transformed into a Lew Lehr caricature wearing a Napoleonic-era bicorne hat.
 The snaggletoothed rodent then chuckles and declares, "Pussycats is the cwaziest peoples!"